mayrajeo/lulc_ml/README.md

 Input data is assumed to be .npy -files, but it's simple to modify the script class to work with .tiff, .img or .nc -files.
 Augmented data from these files is generated during training.

 Script saves each model and full training history into specified folder.

+Three pretrained networks are provided:
+- 29-1.09.h5 is the network with lowest validation loss (unweighted categorical crossentropy)
+- 74-1.12.h5 has the highest validation accuracy
+- 98-1.20.h5 has both the lowest training loss and highest training accuracy.

+Quick tests suggest that 98-1.20.h5 performs best for the whole dataset, but overall differences are very small.

 ### Classifications